gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Build init plugin improvements

-The build init plugin can generate a Kotlin library or application.
+The `init` task can now generate a Kotlin library or application, using the `--kotlin-library` or `--kotlin-application` setup type.

+The `init` task also provides a `--project-name` option to allow you to adjust the name of the generated project, and a `--package` option to allow you to adjust the package for the generated source.

 ## Promoted features